KRFOSS/kali-docs/general-use/openssl-configuration/index.md

 These settings can be changed easily using `kali-tweaks`.
 Simply:

-- Open a terminal and run `sudo kali-tweaks`.
+- Open a terminal and run `kali-tweaks`.
 - From there, select Hardening -> OpenSSL Configuration
 - Now you can choose between **Wide Compatibility** _(the default)_ and **Strong Security**.